 Besides, you must also keep in mind the capacity and power of the battery.
 The capacity (measured in Ah) will tell you how much energy the battery can deliver within a specified time.

 The other important parameter to take into account is its power rating.
-Power rating tells you how much power is battery able to deliver instantly – generally measured in kW.
+Power rating tells you how much power a battery is able to deliver instantly – generally measured in kW.

 Another parameter to observe is the useful capacity.
 This parameter reflects how much capacity is available for the use from the battery, while not exceeding the maximum depth of discharge limit.
 It is generally measured in Ah and is calculated by multiplying the nominal capacity by the maximum depth of discharge.